mr-rigden/seattle-podcast-list/README.md

 ## Podcasts Produced in Seattle
-*These shows do not have a regional focus but are made in Seattle.*
+*These shows do not have a regional focus but are made in Seattle.
+This list has grown pretty large.
+I'll break it up.
+Any suggestions for categories?*

 **[About to Review](http://www.abouttoreview.com/)**
 **[After These Messages](https://itunes.apple.com/us/podcast/after-these-messages-podcast/id1057815491?mt=2)**